dominiika/Chess-app-Flask-API/README.md

 http://localhost:5000/api/v1/king/a2
 ```

-2. To check if a particular move is possible, type an URL using the following pattern:
+2. To check if a particular move is possible, type a URL using the following pattern:

 ```
 http://localhost:5000/api/v1/{chess-figure}/{current-field}/{dest-field}